lovelaced/lovelaced.github.io/_posts/2015-09-01-videophone.md

  `$ qemu-img convert hda.img -O raw hda.img.raw`

-Then you should be able to view/verify its partitions with fdisk -l, and dd it to your storage media:
+Then you should be able to view/verify its partitions with fdisk -l.
+For some reason, dd seems to fail, so I mounted the paritions to /dev/mapper with kpartx like so:

+ `$ sudo kpartx -av hda.img.raw`

+ `$ sudo mount /dev/mapper/loop0p1 /mnt/tmp`

+ (of course, your exact loop device will vary, just look at the partitions to see which you should mount.)

+ Then we can finally transfer everything over to the USB stick:

- `$ sudo dd if=hda.img.raw of=/dev/sdx`
+ `$ sudo rsync -av /mnt/tmp /mnt/usb`

 Once you insert this into the phone, it will automount (in the case of a USB stick) to /mnt/usb.
 I believe the SD card will automount to /mnt/sd, but I haven't verified this.

 In order to use your newly set up Debian system, you'll need to do the following (on the phone), where you're likely logged in as root:

  `# cd /mnt/usb`

  `# mkdir oldroot`

  `# pivot_root . oldroot/`

  `# chroot . /bin/bash`

 And then, after all that, this should get you into a bash shell where you can have all the fun you'd like.
 Personally, I installed a tiling window manager, thought I have yet to test it with a keyboard.